coolzoom/RobotArmHelix_ManualClone/README_Customization.md

 ## Usage

 * Clone the [iglibmodules container repository](https://github.com/ajgorhoe/iglibmodules) and checkout the branch `swrepos/GrLib/repoMain`
-* Run scripts that will clone individual components checked out at appropriate references (branches):
+* Run the PowerShell script `GrLibUpdateRepoGroup_RobotArmHelix.ps1` that will clone individual components checked out at appropriate references (branches).
+Alternatively, you can run individual cloning scripts:

-  * `GrLibUpdateRepo_HelixToolkitForRobotArm.ps1` - clones the `Helix Toolkit` and checks out the appropriate branch
+  * `GrLibUpdateRepo_HelixToolkitForRobotArm.ps1` - clones the `Helix Toolkit` repository used by RobotArmHelix and checks out the appropriate branch
   * `GrLibUpdateRepo_RobotArmHelix.ps1` - clones the RoboArmHelix project and checks out the appropriate customization branch
 * Open the `RobotArmHelx` solution in Visual Studio, build it, and run the application.
-The solution is located at `RobotArmHelix\RobotArmHelix\RobotArmHelix.sln`
+The solution is located at `RobotArmHelix\RobotArmHelix.sln`

-Expected path of the robot model:

-> RobotArmHelix\RobotArmHelix\RobotArmHelix\bin\3D_Models\IRB6700-MH3_245-300_IRC5_rev02_LINK01_CAD.stl